Malecón Mahahual – Costa Maya

 Tips for Visiting

-- Bring cash for small shops and beach clubs.
+- Bring cash for small vendors and beachside purchases.

 Common Complaints